ministryofjustice/itpolicycontent/content/security/instant-messaging-acceptable-use.md

 ## And finally...

-- if you're not sure if something is acceptable, ask for help first
+- if you're not sure if something's acceptable, ask for help first
-- if you think there is a problem, [report it](https://intranet.justice.gov.uk/guidance/security/report-a-security-incident/)
+- if you think there's a problem, [report it](https://intranet.justice.gov.uk/guidance/security/report-a-security-incident/)

 ---